Coconut Chicken Hotpot

 This hotpot exudes a tropical fragrance with tender chicken simmered in coconut water, milk, and meat, accented by ginger and scallion.

-A clay pot of pale, opaque broth — coconut water plus shredded coconut meat plus a splash of milk, simmered until the fat rises in beads.
+A clay pot of pale, opaque broth — coconut water plus shredded coconut meat, with no dairy and no added water, simmered until the fat rises in beads.
 Free-range Hainan chicken goes in bone-on; ginger and scallion are the only aromatics.
 Dipping sauce is sand-ginger and lime.
 The broth should taste sweet from the coconut alone — added sugar means the cook compensated for thin coconut.

 Use young green coconut, not mature.
 Mature coconut milk is too oil-heavy and breaks at sustained boil; young coconut water carries natural electrolytes and a clean sweetness that stands up to 90 minutes of simmer.
 Hainan cooks crack the coconut tableside so the water hasn't oxidized — a coconut opened that morning already tastes flatter.